json-api-dotnet/JsonApiDotNetCore/docs/usage/caching.md

 }
 ```

-The request is later resent using the received ETag.
+The request is later resent using the same ETag received earlier.
 The server data has not changed at this point.

 ```http
 GET /articles?sort=-lastModifiedAt HTTP/1.1